StephenTanksley/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    The purpose of using _sessions_ is to persist user information to help the server remember that a user is allowed to access routes.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Bcrypt will hash a password.
+That is to say it will take user provided information and then will create a string which is incomprehensible to humans but the server will recognize if it is authorized or not.
+It does this by including salt.
+Salt is a bunch of random extra data included to obscure the returned hash even further.

 - [ ] What does bcrypt do to slow down attackers?

+    Bcrypt introduces a time complexity.
+It will hash the password over and over and over again.
+If we hash the password many times, it prevents an intruder from wanting to brute force hack the password because it would take years to accomplish.

 - [ ] What are the three parts of the JSON Web Token?

+    Header - includes an algorithm which describes how the token is signed.
+Also includes the type of token returned.
+    Payload - This is where the user information is stored.
+Example information would be an ID, a username, a role, etc.
+    Signature - this is where the secret is employed to verify that the token hasn't been modified in any way.

 ## Minimum Viable Product